PlasmaPy/PlasmaPy/README.md

 The code is writen in Python 3 and is a Jupyterlab notebook.

 This code is not optimized for speed.
-Running the entire notebook may take upward of 20 minutes due.
+Running the entire notebook may take upward of 20 minutes.
 The main bottleneck is calculating large numbers of fusion reactivities by integration of cross section over a maxwellian velocity distribution.
+These could be cached, however for the sake of simplicity there is currently no caching functionality.

 ### Dependencies
-Requirements:
-Python 3.X
+- Python 3.X
-Jupyterlab
+- Jupyterlab
-matplotlib
+- matplotlib
-pandas
+- pandas

 ### Credits
 The cross sections for the reactions,